cvs-health/testilo/README.md

 The simplest version of a list of targets is a _target list_.
 It is an array of arrays defining 1 or more targets.
 It can be stored as a tab-delimited text file.

-A target is defined by 3 items:
+A target is defined by 2 items:
-- An ID
 - A description
 - A URL